BITLSHIFT

 Examples 🔗

-Suppose you have the number 10 (binary representation: 1010 in 4 bits), and you want to shift its bits 2 positions to the left.
-The BITLSHIFT formula would be:
+If you have the number 10 (binary representation: 1010 in 4 bits) and you want to shift its bits 2 positions to the left, use the BITLSHIFT function:

 =BITLSHIFT(10, 2)